itamos-ism/RT-synth/README.md

 # RT-synth
-Solve the radiative transfer equation for 3D PDR models and construction of synthetic observations
+Solve the radiative transfer equation for 3D PDR models and construct synthetic observations